PKM74/fortran_vector/README.md

       call v%push_back(dat)
     end do

-    !* Let's just pop 10k items off the stack for no reason. do i = 1,10000
+    !* Let us just pop 10k items off the stack for no reason. do i = 1,10000
       call v%pop_back()
     end do